New Sufficient Conditions for Moment-determinacy via Probability Density Tails: Introduction

-Traditionally, each of $({\rm C_H})$ and $({\rm C_S})$ is called Carleman's condition and it is well-known that, in a sense, this condition is the `best' sufficient condition for M-determinacy; see Stoyanov (2013, Section 11) or Sodin (2018).
+Traditionally, $({\rm C_H})$ and $({\rm C_S})$ are each called Carleman's condition and it is well-known that, in a sense, this condition is the `best' sufficient condition for M-det; see Section 11 in [6] or [7].
 Notice that Carleman's condition is in the group of the so-called `checkable' sufficient conditions for M-determinacy.
-It is useful to mention that several `checkable' sufficient, or `checkable' necessary conditions for either M-determinacy or M-indeterminacy can be found in the recent works by Lin (1997, 2017) and Stoyanov et al. (2020).
+It is useful to mention that several `checkable' sufficient or `checkable' necessary conditions for either M-det or M-indet can be found in the recent works [8] and [9].

-Recently, Wei and Zhang (2025) introduced and exploited an interesting sufficient condition involving the `dropping speed' of the tails of the probability density $f = F'.$ Roughly speaking, if $X\sim F$ on $\R$ has density $f>0$ on the tails, and if $f$ satisfies the inequality: for some constants $a>0, \alpha\in[0,1],$ \ with ${\rm{sign}}(x)=1$ if $x \geq 0$ or $-1$ if $x<0$,
+{In this paper, we focus on distributions which are arbitrary in a neighbourhood of zero, say, for $x \in (-x_0, x_0)$ for some $x_0>0$; however, they are absolutely continuous on a subset of $\R$ outside that interval, so for $X \sim F$, there is a density $f = F'$.
+For the M-det property, it is important to note the behaviour of the `probability density tail(s)', $f(x)$ as $|x| \to \infty.$ We have two tails on $\R$ and one tail on $\R_+$.
+Since $f$ is a density, the rate of its decreasing to zero is related to the rate of growing to infinity of the moments $m_n$ as $n \to \infty,$ which in turn is decisive for the divergence of the Carleman's series; see $\rm (C_H), \ (C_S)$ above.

+Recently, an interesting condition was introduced in [10].
+The idea, expressed in our words, is to assume that $f(x) > 0$ on $\R$, use a positive function $\phi$, and for large $|x|$, compare the `small values' $f(x \pm \phi(|x|))$ and $f(x)$.
+This is carried out in terms of the density `dropping speed', as we call the behaviour of the ratio $f(x \pm \phi(|x|))/f(x)$ as $x \to \pm \infty$.